slang-i18n/slang/README.md

 ### ➤ Dependency Injection

-In case you don't like the included `LocaleSettings` solution.
+You don't like the included `LocaleSettings` solution?

-It is possible to create translation instances that do not depend on `LocaleSettings` or any other side effects.
+Then you can use your own dependency injection solution!

-You can use your own dependency injection and inject the required translations!
+Just create custom translation instances that don't depend on `LocaleSettings` or any other side effects.

-Please set the translation classes public:
+First, set the translation classes public:

 ```yaml
 # File: build.yaml